Abdorrahman Boroumand Center

 After the revolution, she became a sympathizer of the Peykar Organization, but she had no organizational connection with them.
 Kuch-e Esfahan was a small town where Peykar was not present as an organization.
 She was a high school student expressing her criticism of the Islamic regime freely at school and she advocated the Peykar Organization.

-Jila's family was very poor.
-Her friend recalls that she did not have warm clothes during winters and quoted Jila's mother saying that she denied herself simple and basic comforts such as using a pillow in order to understand the situation of prisoners.
+Her friend, quoting Jila's mother, recalls that she denied herself simple and basic comforts in life such as using a pillow in order to understand the situation of prisoners.
 Jila had a talent for, and wrote some poetry.
 According to her cellmates, she always recited a poem in a Gilaki song (Gilaki is a local dialect in Northern Iran).

 The Peykar Organization for the Liberation of the Working Class was founded by a number of dissident members of the Mojahedin Khalq Organization who had converted to Marxism-Leninism.
 Peykar was also joined by a number of political organizations, known as Khat-e Se (Third line).
 The founding tenets of Peykar included the rejection of guerrilla struggle and a strong stand against the pro-Soviet policies of the Iranian Tudeh Party.
 Peykar viewed the Soviet Union as a "Social imperialist" state, believed that China had deviated from the Marxist-Leninist principles, and radically opposed all factions of the Islamic regime of Iran.
 The brutal repression of dissidents by the Iranian government and splits within Peykar in 1981 and 1982 effectively dismantled the organization and scattered its supporters.
 By the mid-1980s, Peykar no longer existed.